kordless/swarm-ghost/README.md

 }
 ```

-Remember, subsititue the Principal's AWS string (starting with **arn**) with the ARN you got from step #8 above and then change the end of the bucket *Resource* text to use your bucket name.
+Remember, subsititue the Principal's AWS string with the ARN you got from step #8 above and then change the end of the bucket *Resource* text to use your bucket name instead of *giantghost-kord*.
 Click the **save** button on the dialog to save your changes to the policy.

+***Note: I tried to find a way to locate the bucket's ARN, but failed at it.***

 #### Edit the Makefile
 Now you'll need to edit the existing Makefile with your settings gathered above: